oliverfields/overtake/README.md

 Overtake can support keeping multiple git repos synced.
 This is done by cloning the desired git repos into the vault directory and ensuring the repos ignore each other using .gitignore.

-Assume we have one git repo for the vault, but also want to include passwords from a second git repo.
+Assume we have one git repo for the vault, but also want to include secrets from a second git repo.
 This could be setup as such.

 ```
   git clone <main vault repo> ~/.secrets